smlavine/smlavine.com/src/blog/syncthing.md

 ---

 For a while now I've wanted to set up Syncthing to sync music and schoolwork between my laptop and my desktop.
+But unlike my [system log][systemlog] entries, this has been so easy that there's really no need for a big writeup.
 Getting it up and running was as simple as `sudo pacman -Syu syncthing` on my two computers, following [this guide][syncthing-guide], and clicking a few buttons.
 Easy!
 The few bits of configuration I did in the GUI are: